charlottekyng/usb-modules-v2/README.md

     ```

 1. Make sample_sets.txt.
 This file should be one patient per row.
 Each row should consist of the tumor samples, tab-delimited, followed by the matched normal sample as the last name on the row

-1. Now fix read groups to ensure downstream processing do not fall over
+1. Now fix read groups to ensure downstream processing does not fall over
     ```
     make fix_rg
     ```